apereo/cas/docs/cas-server-documentation/authentication/Surrogate-Authentication.md

 Additionally, failure and success events may also communicated via SMS and/or email messages to relevant parties.

-{% include_cached casproperties.html properties="cas.authn.surrogate.mail,cas.authn.surrogate.sms" %}
+{% include_cached casproperties.html properties="cas.authn.surrogate" includes=".mail,.sms" %}

 To learn more about available options, please [see this guide](../notifications/SMS-Messaging-Configuration.html) or [this guide](../notifications/Sending-Email-Configuration.html).